estruyf/blog-content/content/posts/2020-10-15-optimize-your-caching-approach-for-share-point-solutions-to-not-get-affected-by-others.md

 We all want to be the fastest.
 We all want to make sure our apps outperform others, but what do you need to do for it?
 In this article, I will explain what the best approach is to cache your solutions.

-{{< blockquote type="Important" text="When building on top of a platform like SharePoint, you will always have to deal with the fact that you cannot be faster than the platform itself.
+{{< blockquote type="important" text="When building on top of a platform like SharePoint, you will always have to deal with the fact that you cannot be faster than the platform itself.
 First-party gets priority over third-party." >}}

 ## All client-side